arith-geom/ag-comp-arith-geom/README.md

 - `_members/` - Team member information
 - `_includes/` - Reusable HTML components
 - `assets/` - CSS, JavaScript, and image files

+---

+## Content Management with PagesCMS

+This website's content is managed using PagesCMS, a user-friendly, Git-based content management system.
+This allows you to edit the content of the website without needing to write any code.

+### How to Edit Content

+1.  **Log in to PagesCMS**: Go to [app.pagescms.org](https://app.pagescms.org/) and log in with your GitHub account.
+2.  **Select Your Repository**: Once logged in, you should see this repository in your list of sites.
+Select it to open the CMS interface.
+3.  **Navigate and Edit**: You will see a sidebar with links to the different content types you can edit (e.g., Publications, Members, Teaching, etc.).
+Click on a section to see the entries, and then click on an entry to open the editor.
+4.  **Save Changes**: After making your changes, click the "Save" button.
+PagesCMS will automatically create a new commit in the repository with your updates.
+The website will then rebuild and your changes will be live.

+The configuration for PagesCMS is stored in the `.pages.yml` file in this repository.